Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 SpiraApp settings stored by admins when they set up the SpiraApp [can be accessed by the SpiraApp](./SpiraApps-Reference.md/#spiraappsettings).
 This provides a way to tailor and customize the experience for users based on these settings.

 ## Development Tips and Tricks
+### Testing
+To test a SpiraApp you will need to package it into a SpiraApp package (*.spiraapp).
+You can then upload this to a Spira with developer mode turned on.
+This will allow you to install your app during development and test its functionality and user experience.

+To package the SpiraApp use the [helper node project](https://github.com/Inflectra/spiraapp-package-generator).
+Here are some tips for using the generator:

+- Make sure to download the latest version of the generator
+- Do not change the code of the generator in any way (Inflectra will always build the final SpiraApp directly from your source code with our internal package generator)
+- Do not include the generator in your SpiraApp project - always execute it independently
+- The generator will fail if your SpiraApp has relevant errors in it.
+The errors will be described in the console to help you debug
+- Minimal checks are made on any JS code, so do not rely on the generator to validate your JS or help debug it

 ### Localization
 SpiraApps do not currently provide native localization support.
 We encourage developers to implement localization where possible.
 SpiraApps have access to the user's preferred culture / language using the [currentCulture](./SpiraApps-Manager.md/#properties) helper function.